Running WRF¶

 the rotational wind component

 Wind perturbations are proportional to the square root of the kinetic-energy backscatter rate, and temperature perturbations are proportional to the potential energy backscatter rate.
 For details on the WRF implementation see Berner et al., 2011 and WRF Implementation Details and Version history of a Stochastic Kinetic-Energy Backscatter Scheme (SKEBS).
-Default parameters are for synoptic-scale perturbations in the mid-latitudes.
+By default, parameters apply to synoptic-scale perturbations in the mid-latitudes.
 Tuning strategies are discussed in Romine et al. 2014 and Ha et al. 2015.

 Activate this option by setting (max_dom):